 MISSION

-NINJA make Japan more fun and interesting
+NINJA makes Japan more fun

 Sometimes fighters, sometimes spy-like espionage agents, the shinobi of Japan have never stood at the forefront, preferring to carry out their missions in shadows and darkness.
 These are the ninja.
-They differ from their depiction in historical dramas, manga comics, and novels.
+They differ from their depiction in historical dramas, manga, and novels.
 Ninja groups have continued to be active in various parts of Japan.

 The art of ninjutsu is full of wisdom and experience that has been handed down, tailored to circumstances.
 Some of its aspects offer useful techniques for living in the present age.
 The time has come when the power of the ninja is needed once more to bring more interest and fun to contemporary Japan, a time when everyone is going stir-crazy.
 Who are the ninja?
 And how can they make Japan interesting?